-Cyber insurance has become a vital need given the frequency of cyber threats targeting small businesses.
+Cyber insurance has become a vital need given the frequency of threats targeting businesses.
 However, as ransom demands reach millions, the cost of cyber protection has risen accordingly.

 “Pricing for small business cyber insurance has gone up between 10% and 40% annually in the last 24 months,” says Mike McBride, chief executive officer of Mason-McBride.
 And pricing isn’t the only obstacle.
 “More small businesses on a percentage basis are being declined for coverage due to tighter underwriting and compliance requirements,” Mr. McBride said.

-In addition to increasing coverage prices, underwriters are taking a closer look at how companies maintain their cybersecurity.
+Driven by heightened awareness of cyber threats, customers are having to prove to carriers that they care about cybersecurity.
+So, in addition to increasing coverage prices, underwriters are taking a closer look at how companies maintain their cybersecurity and cyber hygiene capabilities.

 According to The Council of Insurance Agents & Brokers (CIAB) Commercial Property/Casualty Market Index, carriers have responded to the increase in both frequency and severity of cyber claims by adopting stricter underwriting guidelines.

 For example, if a company does not have Multi-Factor Authentication (MFA) or data encryption in place, they are deemed “virtually uninsurable,” and a quote is refused.

 Agents and brokers also report that carriers require stronger passwords, third-party vendor management, an incident response plan, training of employees on phishing, system backups, and endpoint detection.

 In some cases, carriers add a minimum of 20% ransomware coinsurance provision to their existing coverage proposals.